Architectural homes specialist · Los Angeles and statewide California

 Selling an architectural home in Los Angeles

-If you are selling, the specialist’s job is to price the home for what it genuinely is and to market it to the buyers who will pay for that.
+If you are selling, the specialist's job is to price the home for what it genuinely is and to market it to the buyers who will pay for that.
 A generic luxury listing approach, generic photography, generic copy, a generic open house, can actively cost an architectural seller money by drawing the wrong buyers and missing the right ones.
 The architecture has to lead: the right photographer, the architect-and-provenance story told properly, the historic designations presented as the assets they are, and the listing placed in front of the design-literate buyer pool that recognizes the work.
-Disclosure also matters, because a recorded Mills Act contract and HCM obligations are material facts a buyer and their lender need early.
+Disclosure also matters, because a recorded Mills Act contract and Historic-Cultural Monument obligations are material facts a buyer and their lender need early.

 Service area